 - 10 Minute Mail – 10 Minute Mail gives you a throw away email address that expires after 10 minutes.
-This is great for the times that you want to sign to access information online but don’t want to share your personal email address.
+This is great for the times that you want to sign in to a website to access information online but don’t want to share your personal email address.

 - AccountKiller – Just like the name says, AccountKiller tells you how to cancel accounts.

-- AlternaticeTo – Find alternatives to any app that you search on the site.
+- AlternaticeTo – Find alternatives to any app that you search for on the site.

 - BugMeNot – Find shared logins.
 This can be handy to access a website for an article or other information without having to sign up for an account.